Achievable logoAchievable logo

 csc−1(x) ∣x∣x2−1−1

-Notice that every other one is simply the negative version of the one above it.
+Notice that every other derivative is just the negative of the one above it.

 Examples with chain rule